Pranjal7852/dps-react-challenge/README.md

     npm run dev
    ```

-or you can visit the live [link](https://dps-react-challenge-phi.vercel.app/)
+or you can visit the live [link](https://dps-react-challenge-phi.vercel.app/) here (Deployed using Vercel).

+## 🔮 **What's Next?**

+Thank you for giving me the opportunity to work on this challenge!
+It was a great experience to enhance my skills and showcase my abilities in developing a feature-rich web application.

+If you have any doubts or need further clarifications regarding the project, please feel free to ping me.
+I'm happy to assist and provide any additional information you may need.

+Looking forward to hearing from you!

+Best regards,
+**Pranjal Goyal**